HOME SEARCH ALL TOPICS

 Ploughing fields in times gone by

-Ploughing is the turning over of topsoil to bury weeds and prepare the soil for seeding.
+Ploughing is the process turning over of topsoil to bury weeds and prepare the soil for seeding.
 It mainly took place in the Autumn when most of the weeds had died back.

 A basic plough consisted of an almost circular blade in front of a larger curved one.
 It was and still is designed to be pulled through the ground, normally by a tractor or a horse.

-The circular blades cut through the the ground and the curved ones turned over and buried the top layer of soil and weeds.
+The circular blades cut through the ground and the curved ones turned over and buried the top layer of soil and weeds.

 Action of a plough 1 of 2